Welcome! Learn a little more about us at YCG!

 Lou is currently involved in sales, equipment refurbishing, and training of all timing devices including RADAR for YCG.
 He also works as a part time officer for a local borough.

 Brad has been with YCG since January 2011 serving as a Calibration Tech and primary contact for all make-up calibrations.
-Brad is now the Assistant Manager at YCG.
-He is a big part of the Speedometer calibrations, helping train new technicians, and helps with on-site service and in house repairs.
+He is a big part of the Speedometer calibrations, helps new technicians, and he does the powder coating for YCG.

 Bob comes to YCG as a calibration technician after retiring from a 27 year career with the Federal Bureau of Prisons.
 He enjoys working in the close team environment and is excited about the future of YCG and his contribution to it.